dynamoose/dynamoose/CONTRIBUTING.md

 1. **Identify a need in the project** - This can be a bug, feature request, or other change.
 2. **Create a detailed issue to gauge interest** - Although most PRs are merged, we don't want you to waste time creating a PR that doesn't have the support of the community. *Please not this step is highly encouraged for larger contributions, but not required.
 For smaller contributions (typos, adding tests, updating documentaion, minor code changes, etc.) it is not necessary to create a seperate issue.*
+3. **Read through the `package.json`** - The `package.json` file in the root of the repository has a **lot** of useful information about the project.
+Especially read through the scripts section, as a lot of those scripts can help speed up your development process when working in Dynamoose.

 #### During